userscripters/following-overcharged/STACKAPPS.md

 <img src="https://i.stack.imgur.com/MfZlh.png" width="275" alt="screenshot of the Userscript configurer expanded with options for the Following Overcharged userscript" />

-Changes made to settings when using the configurer are *live*, and do not require the page to be reloaded.
+Changes made to settings when using the configurer are *live* and do not require the page to be reloaded.

 ### Unfollow all